 EAS does not maintain custody of client's funds or securities but is deemed to have custody of client accounts due to direct fee deduction.
-Custody of client's accounts is held primarily at Charles Schwab & Co.
-Institutional, Division of Charles Schwab & Co., Inc., member FINRA/SIPC/NFA; Altruist Financial LLC member FINRA/SIPC and Nationwide Advisory Solutions, distributed by Jefferson National Securities Corporation, member FINRA.
-When advisory fees are deducted directly from client accounts at client's custodian, EAS will be deemed to have limited custody of client's assets.
+Custody of client's accounts is held primarily at Charles Schwab & Co., member FINRA/SIPC, Altruist Clearing/Altruist Financial LLC, member FINRA/SIPC, and Nationwide Advisory Solutions, distributed by Jefferson National Securities Corporation, member FINRA.
+When advisory fees are deducted directly from client accounts at the client's custodian, EAS will be deemed to have limited custody of the client's assets.
 Because client fees will be withdrawn directly from client accounts, in states that require it, EAS will: